 The COVID-19 precautions don't override the other important checks for road trips.
 Make sure your car is as ready for the adventure as you are.
-Having a quick tune-up if one is due is never a bad idea, and there are several things you’ll want to have checked before you pack up the car.
+In fact, it may be worthwhile to have a vehicle safety inspection performed before you leave for a little peace of mind.
+Having a quick tune-up if one is due is also never a bad idea.
+Whatever the case may be, there are several things you’ll want to have checked before you pack up the car.
 Here’s a handy checklist:

 - Tires: Your entire trip is literally riding on your tires.
 First, make sure there’s an appropriate amount of tread, then check for leaks and uneven wear.
 Make sure you know the correct tire pressure for your vehicle and check it after a long day of driving.

 - Air conditioning: There’s never a “good” time for your A/C to go out, but a particularly bad time for that to happen is while you’re on a summer road trip.
 Have your mechanic check it to avoid a hot, uncomfortable car ride.

 - Coolant: In addition to making sure you have enough engine coolant, inspect your vehicle for leaks that could cause problems on the road.

 - Battery: Hot temperatures are hard on car batteries, so a quick check of the battery and charging system is a wise investment.
 If your battery is more than five years old, consider replacing it before you set out on your adventure.